Character Analysis: The Joker

 Whatever the reason for his transformation, he quickly takes a liking to Batman.
 The great philosophical debacle of the Batman series is that the battle between these two never ends.
 The Joker has even said in the comics and in film that they will keep at it for as long as they live.
 Personally, I think that the Joker believes him to be the only enemy worth facing.
 When the comic series first had him in it, he was nothing more than a lunatic, like every other villain, but his character quickly evolves into a criminal genius.

 Another sign of his brilliant mind is that he doesn’t rely on a single way of getting the job done.
-He uses multiple methods.
-He can use elaborate traps, explosives, guns, anything that is on-hand, or that he cleverly has hidden on his person.
-He has had some pretty nifty little tools on him, like a flower in his lapel that can shoot acid, venom, fire, and a number of other things.
-He has claimed that Arkham Asylum is just a resting ground where he can chill out, since he is always able to leave the place at will.
-He has had exploding toys, such as dice.
+He uses multiple methods, such as elaborate traps, explosives, guns, anything that is on-hand, or that he cleverly has hidden on his person.
+There are also some pretty nifty little tools on him, like a flower in his lapel that can shoot acid, venom, fire, exploding toys, Arkham Origins Jokersuch as dice and countless other things.
 He has a little shocking device that he wears on his hand.
 Sometimes it is just a harmless prank, other time it is a great deal more serious.

 Speaking of serious, there is a debate as to how mad the Joker really is.
 There was a part in the comic when he was teamed up with Scarecrow.
 Out of general curiosity, Scarecrow gasses him with his chemical that can induce fear.
 He wondered – what is the Joker afraid of?
 A good question, to be sure.
 However, after hitting him with the gas, there is no reaction at all.
 Nothing happens.
 The Joker proceeds to beat him with a chair, but it is the fact that there is no reaction whatsoever that is interesting.
 He feels no fear at all.
 Even the idea of his own death doesn’t frighten him.
 It was one of the most hardcore moments in film when, in The Dark Knight, Batman throws him off of a building and he just laughs the whole way down.
 Nothing scares this character, and in a way, that is even more terrifying than his natural inclination to do as he pleases.